mohnbroetchen2/AniShare/doc/index.rst

 Main animal manager tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-An *animal manager* can add animals to the database.
+An *animal manager* can add animals and organs to the database.

 .. image:: img/admin_overview_manager.png
    :width: 60%

+Animals
+""""""

 Click on ``Animals`` -> ``Add`` to add an animal.